gnoling/wx-vcpkg-cmake-test/README.md

 ## build

-The below use Makefile.
+The below uses Makefile.
 You could also generate, say, Ninja, by doing `cmake -GNinja ..` at the cmake step and then using `ninja` to compile.

     cd wx-vcpkg-cmake-test
     mkdir build